About This Course

 See Requirements for full details.

-The Postgraduate Diploma in Emergency Nursing course will help Emergency nurses to improve their career prospects by enhancing their professional and personal development.
+The Postgraduate Diploma in Trauma and Emergency Nursing course will help Emergency nurses to improve their career prospects by enhancing their professional and personal development.

 It is a one-year course offered in partnership with health service providers.
 The course consists of 46 weeks of clinical placements in a variety of Emergency Departments as well as your own. .
 Within the four block weeks and seven separate days of theory in UCC, specialists from clinical practice, as well as UCC staff, will facilitate you to become a more knowledgeable and skilled practitioner within the emergency care environment.
 The course helps you to improve your assessment and to become proficient in implementing research-based practice in the emergency care environment.
 You will also have access to our state-of-the-art Clinical Skills Simulation Resource Centre (CSSRC).